azhany/apex-insurance-risk-api-assessment/README.md

 - **TypeScript**: TypeScript is used for static typing, allowing for better code organization, maintainability, and early detection of errors.

 - **Jest**: Jest is used as the testing framework for unit testing, providing a simple and intuitive way to write tests and assertions.

-- **Mock Data**: Mock data is used in the test cases to simulate user input and ensure the correctness of the risk score calculations.

 ## Comments